axibase/atsd/api/data/series/smooth.md

 For each series sample the following steps are executed sequentially:

 1. If the sample value is `NaN`, include the sample in the response unchanged.
 Skip remaining steps.
-1. Append the sample at the end of the window.
+1. Append the sample to the end of the window.
 1. Remove outdated samples:
-   * For time-based windows.
-Remove any samples with timestamp equal or earlier than current timestamp minus the interval.
+   * For **time-based** windows: Remove any samples with timestamp equal to or earlier than the current timestamp minus the interval.
-   * For count-based windows.
-Remove the first (oldest) sample if window length exceeds `count`.
+   * For **count-based** windows: Remove the first (oldest) sample if window length exceeds `count`.
 1. If the number of samples is below `minimumCount`, return the value specified in the `incompleteValue` parameter.
 1. Return the value calculated by the smoothing function.